jjoonafkin1/habbofurnitool/README.md

 # Habbo Furni tool
-Welcome to the Habbo Hotel: Origins furni tool repository!
-This tool is designed to help improve the management of items in the notoriously cumbersome Habbo Hotel hand interface.
+Welcome to the Habbo Hotel: Origins Furni Tool repository!
+This tool is designed to improve the management of items in the cumbersome Habbo Hotel hand interface.

-This is the first version release, and while it has been minimally tested, it offers basic functionality to make item management easier.
-Code itself will definitely not be the prettiest you've seen since it's my first touch to AutoHotkey and after all im just a self-taught semi nerd.
+This is the first version release and, while minimally tested, it offers basic functionality to ease item management.
+Note that this is my first project with AutoHotkey and the code may not be the prettiest, as I am a self-taught semi nerd.

 ## Features
 * **Placing Items from Hand to Room**: Automates selecting furni from your hand and placing it directly into your room.